Home

 H. R. MacMillan more than any other individual ensured that the remarkable big trees of BC would fall victim to industrial logging.
 Yet in BC MacMillan and the like are still upheld in BC as exemplary leaders and philanthropists rather than as plunderers and thieves whose legacy is one of eco crimes and biodiversity destruction.

-The industrial clearcutting of the temperate rainforests of Clayoquot Sound on the west coast of Vancouver Island began in the 1960s.
-Entire watersheds were brutally destroyed by MacMillan Bloedel and International Forest Products (Interfor) to supply the sawmills and pulp & paper industries of Port Alberni.
-Rolling Stone Valley, which was clearcut by Interfor in 1996, is an example of how not only the ancient trees were slaughtered, but also of how wild salmon-bearing streams were obliterated (right).
-During the early 1990s, a widespread popular uprising against the logging corporations took place that resulted in a market campaign to boycott old growth imports from BC.
+Big Trees as Commercial Products The industrial clearcutting of the temperate rainforests of Clayoquot Sound on the West Coast of Vancouver Island began in the 1960s.
+Entire watersheds were brutally destroyed by MacMillan Bloedel and International Forest Products (Interfor) to supply the sawmills and pulp and paper industries of Port Alberni.
+During the early 1990s, a widespread popular uprising against the logging coporations took place that resulted in a market campaign to boycott old growth imports from BC.
+In 1998, to combat this campaign, MacMillan Bloedel devised a new strategy: MB to Phase Out Clearcutting.
+The next year, in 1999, Weyerhaeuser bought MacMillan Bloedel.
+All prior promises of sustainable eco forestry were ignored and clearcutting continued.

 The dramatic loss of ancient forest biodiversity on Vancouver Island is illustrated on two comparative maps created partly by satellite composites (left).
 Productive old growth forests (dark green) are shown to cover the Island in 1860.
 Full scale industrial logging, which did not begin in BC until the 1940s, resulted in the virtual disappearance of the ancient forest cover by 2004.